winitzki/scall/tutorial/programming_dhall.md

 ```

 Theoretically, `Natural/fold 100000000` needs to apply a given function `100000000` times.
-But in this example, the result of applying the function `f` will no longer change after the second iteration, and the loop can be stopped early.
+But in fact the result of applying the function `f` will no longer change after the second iteration, and the loop can be stopped early.
 The current Haskell and Scala implementations of Dhall will detect that and complete running this code quite quickly.

-A more useful example is implementing a function `powers2` that creates a list of powers of `2` that are below  a given upper limit.
+Another example is implementing a function `powers2` that creates a list of powers of `2` that are below  a given upper limit.
 For instance, `powers2 100` should return `[ 1, 2, 4, 8, 16, 32, 64 ]`.

 In a programming language with "`while`" loops, we could write a loop that computes next powers of `2` and appends them to the list until the limit is reached.